 Envirogen Membrane Bioreactors combine an aerobic suspended growth-bioreactor with an external membrane liquid/solids separation unit to provide an advanced level of organic and suspended solids removal from wastewater streams.
 Following the biological treatment of the contaminated stream, the contents of the bioreactor (mixed liquor) are pumped to the membrane unit where the solids and liquids are separated, clean effluent discharged, and concentrated mixed liquor pumped back to the bioreactor.

-Envirogen offers both pre-engineered small to mid-size MBR systems as well as bespoke systems where our experts will specify the reactor size and pair with the ideal membrane system for peak performance in your application.
+Envirogen offers both pre-engineered small to mid-size Membrane Bioreactor MBR systems as well as customized systems where our experts will specify the bioreactor size and pair with the ideal membrane system for peak performance in your application.
 System effluent can be recovered and reused or discharged.